Trowbridge: Architecture

-There is much of architectural interest in Trowbridge, including many of the old buildings associated with the textile industry, and the Newtown conservation area, a protected zone of mostly Victorian houses.
-The town has six Grade I listed buildings, namely St James's Church, Lovemead House on Roundstone Street, and numbers 46, 64, 68 and 70 Fore Street.
+Trowbridge has much architectural interest, including many old buildings associated with the textile industry, and the Newtown conservation area, a protected zone of mostly Victorian houses.
+The town has six Grade I listed buildings: St James's Church, Lovemead House on Roundstone Street, and numbers 46, 64, 68 and 70 Fore Street.
 The latter is referred to more commonly as Parade House.

 Trowbridge Town Hall is in Market Street, opposite the entrance to the now-pedestrianised Fore Street.
-This three-storey building with an Italianate clock-tower was presented to the residents of the town by a local mill-oner, Sir William Roger Brown, in 1889 to celebrate Queen Victoria's golden jubilee.
+This three-storey building with an Italianate clock-tower was presented to the town's residents by a local mill-owner, Sir William Roger Brown, in 1889 to celebrate Queen Victoria's golden jubilee.
 The building was the seat of local government until 1974 and subsequently accommodated the magistrates' courts until 2003.
-More recently it has been used for exhibitions and community events.
+More recently, it has been used for exhibitions and community events.

 Governance

-There are seven electoral divisions in Trowbridge for elections to Wiltshire Council, which are also the wards of the town council.
-Together, they cover the same area as the civil parish.
+The Town Council is the first tier of local government and comprises 21 councillors.

+County Hall in Bythesea Road, Trowbridge, is the administrative centre for Wiltshire Council, a unitary authority created in April 2009 which replaced West Wiltshire District Council and the former Wiltshire County Council, which had been headquartered at County Hall since 1940.
+Trowbridge civil parish is divided into seven electoral divisions, each electing one member of Wiltshire Council.

 Trowbridge is within the South West Wiltshire parliamentary constituency, which has been represented by Andrew Murrison (Conservative) since its formation in 2010.

-County Hall in Bythesea Road, Trowbridge, is the administrative centre for Wiltshire Council, a unitary authority created in April 2009 which replaced both West Wiltshire District Council and the former Wiltshire County Council, also headquartered at County Hall since 1940.

-The Town Council is the first tier of local government and is composed of 21 councillors.
-It is currently held by the Liberal Democrats who have 10 seats in addition to the 9 Conservatives and 2 Independents.

 Geography

-The River Biss enters Trowbridge from the southeast, where it flows through Biss Meadows, managed as a country park.
-In the north of the town it is joined by the Lambrok Stream, then continues north to join the River Avon near Staverton.
+The River Biss enters Trowbridge from the southeast, flowing through Biss Meadows, managed as a country park.
+In the north of the town, the Lambrok Stream joins it, then continues north to join the River Avon near Staverton.

 Northwest of the town, part of the Avon Green Belt prevents expansion towards Bradford-on-Avon.
 To the north and northwest, housing areas in Staverton and Hilperton parishes are contiguous with Trowbridge's urban area; however, to the south and southeast, the villages of Southwick, North Bradley, Yarnbrook and West Ashton maintain their separate identities.